-- Avoid carrying your social security card and passport unless they are needed.
+- Avoid carrying your social security card and passport unless necessary.

 - Guard against mail theft by mailing payment envelopes from a collection box instead of raising the flag on your home mailbox.

-- Review your financial and credit card statements carefully for unknown transactions.
+- Periodically review financial statements to keep a look out for unknown transactions.
 If you see one, call the institution immediately.

 - Keep an eye out for card skimming devices at ATMs and gas stations.
 Learn How to Look for Card Skimming Devices.